NSLS2/xsecurelock/README-NSLS2.md

 Passing the option `--enable-syslog` will enable the syslog logging in the `authproto_pam.c` module.
 This adds some syslog messages (in the auth context) for logging the authentication.

+## Secure

+Passing the option `--enable-secure` causes the screen locker to ignore the environmental variables which can override the user files and the configuration for which PAM config to use.